What are Compression Socks and Why do you Need Them?

 Sarah’s Opinion of Compression Socks

 I am a skeptic.
 This seems like some kind of hype to me.
 But after receiving a bunch of these for Christmas, I can report that they seem to work.
 I have long legs, and I get lightheaded on planes if I don’t move occasionally.
 My legs also twitch after a while and I need to stretch them.
-I don’t have that problem with compression socks.
+I don’t have that problem when wearing compression socks on plane.
 My legs feel happy and cozy in their sausage casings.
 I didn’t suffer from much jet-lag on arrival as well.
 This could absolutely be a placebo effect, but I’ll take it.
 Anything that makes long-haul flights more cozy and bearable is worth it.
 The Sockwell pair are the best fitting, most comfortable, and warmest.
 Well worth the money, I’ll never fly without them again.

 As for wearing them in museums and on long walks, I can report that they seem to help.
 I have a wee varicose vein that is attempting to become a problem, and wearing these regularly has helped to keep it to a dull roar.